 - 1. Fixed the vehicle is informed of the posted speed limits; - 2.
 Variable the vehicle is additionally informed of certain locations in the network where a lower speed limit is implemented.
 Examples could include around pedestrian crossings or the approach to sharp horizontal curves.
-With a Variable system, the speed limits are current spatially. - 3.
-Dynamic additional lower speed limits are implemented because of network or weather conditions, to slow traffic in fog, on slippery roads, around major incidents, etc. With a Dynamic system, speed limits are current temporarily.
+With a Variable system, the speed limits are current spatially.

+Dynamic - additional lower speed limits are implemented because of network or weather conditions, to slow traffic in fog, on slippery roads, around major incidents, etc. With a Dynamic system, speed limits are current in terms of time.